upperstream/playlist-manager/README.md

 # Playlist Manager

-The Playlist Manager aims to be able to manipulate playlists and correspondent media files between PC and audio playback device.
+The Playlist Manager aims to be able to manipulate playlists and associated media files between PC and audio playback device.

 ## Feature

-* Copy playlist files and correspondent media files from a PC to a device.
+* Copy playlist files and associated media files from a PC to a device.

 ## Prerequisites